octopus-network/solana-flux-aggregator/SETUP_CHAINLINK.md

 docker-compose up
 ```

-Then to enable the chainlink mode you must set the `CHAINLINK_NODE_URL` variable inside the `.env` file to point to the chainlink node address, in case of docker default is `http://localhost:6688`.
+Then to enable the chainlink mode you must set the `CHAINLINK_NODE_URL` variable inside the `.env` file to point to the chainlink node address, in case of this internal docker is `http://chainlink:6688`.

 ### create external initiator